chitvs/cheepdf/README.md

 pip install -e .
 ```

+> [!NOTE]
-> ⚠️ On systems like Arch Linux or Debian, installing Python packages system-wide with `pip` may fail due to [PEP 668](https://peps.python.org/pep-0668/).
+> On systems like Arch Linux or Debian, installing Python packages system-wide with `pip` may fail due to [PEP 668](https://peps.python.org/pep-0668/).
 Using a virtual environment avoids these issues.

 ## Quick Start